Environmentally friendly energy choices

 Every spring, Ilmastoinfo organises Aurinkosähköä kotiin (Introducing solar power at home) campaign.
 The campaign involves solar electricity meetings organised in different parts of the city to allow energy experts to answer questions related to solar electricity.
 The campaign site also offers plenty of useful information on solar electricity, including suitability and system providers in the Helsinki Metropolitan Area.

 Air and ground source heat pumps are popular heating methods in single-family houses.
 Heat pumps collect heat energy from the ambient air, the exhaust air in the ventilation piping, water, ground or rock.
 Heat pumps are an excellent heating method for different properties, including a 100-year-old Art Nouveau villa.
 Nature House Villa Elfvik has been heated with ground heating since summer 2014.
-Visitors can learn about ground heating at the nature house by participating in one of the regular guided tours or by organising a private tour.

 People living in apartment buildings can favour environmentally friendly energy by ordering EKOenergia-labelled electricity from their energy company.
 Households may actually save money by ordering ecological electricity rather than mixed electricity.
 Espoon Asunnot shows how renewable energy can be utilised on the rooftops of apartment buildings.